nbilly/arpcache/README.md

 > debug dataplane internal pdt tiger egr nexthop dump
 ```
 2. Rename these files into _active.log_ and _passive.log_, corresponding to device the commands have been ran from.
-3. These 2 files need to be copied in the same directory of the script
+3. These 2 files need to be copied in the same directory than the script
 4. Run the script
 ```
 #sudo python arpcheck.py